zreedspitzer/Water-justice-Empirical-analysis-of-U.S.-patterns-and-regional-heterogeneity/README.md

-# EJ-Paper-Summer-2024
+# Water justice: Empirical analysis of U.S. patterns and regional heterogeneity
-Project repository for Environmental Justice portion of thesis 2024.
+Project repository for Water justice: Empirical analysis of U.S. patterns and regional heterogeneity.